-- Are there any of the products that humans or the environment are more likely to be exposed to?
+- Are any of the products such that humans or the environment are more likely to be exposed to?

 - If humans or the environment are expected to be equally exposed to the various alternatives – what damages can occur in the environment or in humans?

 - How easy is it to limit the risks with the alternative product or method compared to the one you are using now?

 - If there is a risk of harm to humans or the environment, how can the risks be limited?

 It is time to decide which alternative or technical solution you are moving forward with.
 Hopefully you have a good basis that gives you the opportunity to make a well-founded decision.

 - Are the alternatives on my list better than the problematic one?

 - When can the product / process be replaced with the alternative?